OlimilO1402/OlimilO1402/ReadMe.md

 Let me tell you one word, every engineering-company should have, and needs at least one software developer.
 Time is money and in the last years I stuck with Visual Basic VBA and Excel, as it is truly a Rapid Application Development Tool
 (RAD) you just have to know how to use it.
 Remember Frank Sinatra: "If you can make it there you can make it anywhere, it's up to you ..."
 Use and reuse your own code over and over again as much as you can.
-It helps constantly testing and improving your own code-basis.
+It helps constantly testing and improving your own code-base.

 ## Some Infos About Sourcecode-Structure
 Some of my repos are standalone but most of the repos heavily rely on other repos.